Looney Tunes and Merrie Melodies filmography (1940–1949): 1940

+All cartoons from this year are under copyright, except where noted.

 1941

+From this year onward, story credits are fully implemented.
+After Porky's Snooze Reel, all black-and-white Looney Tunes cartoons onwards are in the public domain.

+All Merrie Melodies cartoons from this year are under copyright, except where noted.

 1942

 This year marks the beginning of production of color Looney Tunes.
-For this year and the next, most would still be in black and white.
+For this year and the next, most would still be in black-and-white.

+All black-and-white Looney Tunes cartoons from this year are in the public domain.
+All color cartoons from this year are under copyright, except where noted.

 1943

 The Blue Ribbon Merrie Melodies re-release program starts this year.
 Previous color Merrie Melodies shorts would be re-released with the original credits cut.
-In addition, four more Looney Tunes shorts were produced in 3-hue Technicolor.
+In addition, four more Looney Tunes shorts were produced in 3-strip Technicolor.
 The series would go into full color the following year.

+With the sole exception of The Wise Quacking Duck, all Looney Tunes cartoons released this year are in the public domain.
+All Merrie Melodies cartoons from this year are under copyright, except where noted.

 1944

-From this year onward, all cartoons are under copyright and in 3-hue Technicolor.
+From this year onward, all cartoons are under copyright and in color, with most cartoons using 3-strip Technicolor.

 Leon Schlesinger sold his cartoon studio to Warner Bros. in 1944; Eddie Selzer took over as producer after Buckaroo Bugs was released.